anxinzhou/proxy-recryption/miracl/readme.txt

   *DOIT.BAT    -    Batch files for constructing libraries and sample progs.
-  MIRACL.MAK   -    John Kennedy's UNIX make file BC32.LIB     -    Borland C++ V5.5 32 bit flat memory model MIRACL library
+  MIRACL.MAK   -    John Kennedy's UNIX make file LINUX        -    Linux bash script to build library - 32-bit LINUX64      -    Linux bash script to build library - 64-bit - C Library Build
-  MS32.LIB     -    Microsoft C 32 bit MIRACL library (for Win95/WinNT)
+  LINUX64_CPP  -    Linux bash script to build library - 64-bit - C++ Library Build

-  MIRACL.A     -    DJGPP GNU C MIRACL Library
+  To build the standard library on a standard OS, dump all of the MIRACL files into a single directory, and move to that directory

-  If using 16-bit Borland C++ V5.5 then use BCLDOIT.BAT to build MIRACL.LIB
+  (1) If using Windows and the Microsoft compiler, open a command window,
-  Then copy MIRDEF.H16 to MIRDEF.H, and you're in business.
-Use BCXDOIT.BAT to build a library for use with MIRDEF.HPC, to provide pseudo 32-bit performance from a 16-bit compiler.
-BC32.LIB is a true 32-bit flat model library for use with MIRDEF.H32.
-It was compiled with the Borland 32 bit compiler BCC32.
+      ensure paths are set correctly by executing the microsoft-supplied vcvars32.bat or vcvars64.bat, and then execute either ms32doit.bat or ms64doit.bat, depending on your system being 32-bits or 64-bits

-  Programs generated in this way require a DOS Extender program (e.g. Borland Powerpack for DOS), or Win32, or a Windows '95/98/NT environment.
+  (2) If using Linux, open a terminal window and simply execute either
-  MS32.LIB is for use with the MicroSoft 32 bit compiler and MIRDEF.H32 (for use with Windows95/98 or WinNT).
+      "bash linux", or "bash linux64" for 64-bit systems

-  Older versions of these compilers may also work with these precompiled libraries (try it and see).
-If using another compiler then you must execute an appropriate xxDOIT.BAT file to create the MIRACL library.
+  Otherwise

-  If a pre-compiled library is not available:-
+  (1) Determine which of

-  (1) Determine which of mirdef.h32/mirdef.h16/mirdef.haf/mirdef.hpc is
+      mirdef.h64/mirdef.w64/mirdef.h32/mirdef.h16/mirdef.haf/mirdef.hpc etc
-      suitable for you, and/or compile and run config.c to automatically generate a suitable mirdef.h.
+      is suitable for you, and/or compile and run config.c to automatically generate a suitable mirdef.h.

   (2) If for performance reasons a non-portable version is to be built,
       select suitable assembly language routines from mrmuldv.any, or write them yourself (send us a copy!).
-Even better - produce a ,mcs file for the processor and use either the KCM or Comba method.
+Even better - produce a .mcs file for the processor and use either the KCM or Comba method.

   (3) Compile and link together the mr*.c components into an object library.
       Also assemble and link in the assemble language component from